Wardaar/apache-saml-sp/README.md

 # Apache-saml-sp role

-This is the ansible mellon role.
+This is the ansible apache-saml-sp role.
 It can be used to set up the plugin mod_auth_mellon on an Apache2 server.
 This plugin allows you use to connect your application to a SAML2 Identity Provider.

 ## Installation